 To help with this, GSI is developing a drought contingency plan for the North Santiam River Watershed.
-The effort is in partnership with the Santiam Water Control District, North Santiam River Watershed Council, and the City of Salem.
-Work includes a drought monitoring framework to establish agreement about what local conditions indicate drought, and conducting a vulnerability assessment to identify the most vulnerable resources in a drought.
-Next, we will help establish mitigation actions to create resiliency to future droughts.
-We will also identify short-term response measures that can be implemented during a drought.
+Work has included developing a drought monitoring framework to establish agreement about what local conditions indicate drought, and conducting a vulnerability assessment to identify the most susceptible resources in a drought.
+We also helped establish mitigation actions to create resiliency to future droughts, and response measures that can be implemented during a drought.
 Finally, we helped establish an administrative framework to keep all actions moving forward, and an annual plan review process to incorporate improvements and new information over time.